uccmisl/goDASHbed/README.md

 if using tcp with https - change http to https in the configure.json file if using QUIC - change http to https in the configure.json file

-to use tcp https in goDASHbed, you need to modify the following file:
+to use HTTPS in goDASHbed, you need to modify the following files:
-`goDASHbed/caddy-config/TesbedTCP/Caddyfile`

-on line 10, chage the following:
+`goDASHbed/caddy-config/TesbedTCP/CaddyFilev2TCP`
+`goDASHbed/caddy-config/TesbedTCP/CaddyFilev2QUIC`

+change the following line:
 ```
 tls <godash folder location>/godash/http/certs/cert.pem <godash folder location>/godash/http/certs/key.pem
 ```
 add the folder location that you downloaded goDASH to.
 Easiest way to find this location, is to open the folder that you added `godash` to, then open a terminal, type `pwd` and the reply is the folder location.
-Add this output text into the `Caddyfile` replacing `<godash folder location>` as shown above.
+Add this output text into the `CaddyfileCaddyFilev2TCP` and `CaddyFilev2QUIC` replacing `<godash folder location>` as shown above.

 --------------------------------------------------------